timsurber/fltk/README.md

 The Fast Light Tool Kit (FLTK) is a cross-platform C++ GUI toolkit for UNIX®/Linux® (X11 or Wayland), Microsoft® Windows®, and macOS®.

 ## Zig build for [FLTK](https://github.com/fltk/fltk).
+This is still in a early state.

 Currently supported platforms (including cross compilation):

-- Linux
+- Linux (X11 only)
-- Windows

-All of the FLTK examples compile except the ones using:

-- Cairo
+- Windows (No Cairo and OpenGL)
-- OpenGL

 ### :rocket: Usage